-There are many organizations which set stringent standards with regards to water purity, and we comply with them all.
+There are many organizations that set stringent standards with regard to ultrapure water, and Culligan complies with them all.
 Some of them include AAMI, ANSI, NCCLS, CAP, ASTM, and USP.
-Within our systems you can also find technologies such as absolute cartridge filtration, as well as deionization, ultraviolet systems, reverse osmosis, and many others.
+Within our systems, you will find technologies including absolute cartridge filtration, deionization, ultraviolet, reverse osmosis, and many others.

-The purpose of classifying water into different types is to ensure that the right purity level is achieved for specific applications.
+Classifying water into different types ensures that the right purity level is achieved for specific applications.
 Some laboratory or medical procedures require a higher grade of pure water than others.

 - Type I Reagent Grade Water is ultrapure water that is used for sensitive laboratory procedures, such as DNA sequencing, where an extremely high level of accuracy is required.
-Type I water has the most stringent filtration requirements and the highest purity standards of all water types.
+This grade of water has the most stringent filtration requirements and the highest purity standards of all water types.

 - Type II Reagent Grade Water is pure water that is used in general laboratory testing and analytical applications, such as microbiological procedures.
-Type II water is the most commonly produced grade of laboratory water.
+This grade of water is the most commonly produced grade of laboratory water.

 - Type III Reagent Grade Water is the lowest grade laboratory water and is suitable for rinsing glassware and most qualitative analyses.

 Culligan Industrial Water has systems capable of producing all three types of reagent-grade laboratory water!

 No matter the water quality standards, one thing is certain: even Type I water may require further purification, depending upon the type of application that the water is needed for.
 If the water is used in experiments pertaining to molecular biology for example, then it has to be RNase-free or DNase-free, and this requires special additional treatment for functional testing.
 Moreover, water used for microbiology experimentation has to be completely sterile and typically has to go through a process called autoclaving.